juice10n/gtm-brain-public/README.md

 This is how I think when I'm the commercial leader brought in to take what's working - founder-led sales, a small AE group closing deals - and build the operational engine around it.
 The moment between "we're closing deals" and "we have a scalable engine."

 10 tenets that form a system, not a checklist.
 Operational tools.
 End-to-end playbooks.
 Reference cases from real companies.
-Built from execution across 6 companies and 10+ early-stage consulting engagements, sharpened every time it gets applied to a new one.
+Built from execution across 6 companies and 10+ early-stage consulting engagements, and designed to evolve with each new company.

 The tenets are the thinking.
 The tools and playbooks are the execution.